Shritesh99/deref/README.md

 We integrated [WorldCoin SDK](https://worldcoin.org/blog/announcements/introducing-world-id-and-sdk) to seemlesly verify users onboarding to the platform.
 They provided the infrastructure to uniquely store user into the smart contracts instead of generating the user model from scratch.

 ### Zero Knowledge Proof using Noir from Aztec Protocol
-We generated the ZK-based validity proofs using [Noir](https://noir-lang.org/) language built by Aztec in Rust.
+We generated the ZK-based validity proofs using [AZTEC's Noir](https://noir-lang.org/) language built in Rust.
 We are verifying the hash leveraging the keccak256 algorithm by generating proofs on chain and verifying them on chain.

 ### ENS subdomains
 We have integrated the [ENS subdomains](https://docs.ens.domains/web/subdomains) allowing users to claim custom ENS domains for their referral links, this way providing users with a personalized referral experience.
 Instead of sharing generic referral links, users can have branded domains that reflect their identity, making it easier to promote the platform within their networks.